Constraining Dark Matter lifetime with a deep gamma-ray survey of the Perseus Galaxy Cluster with MAGIC: Dark matter decay search

 We define the profile likelihood ratio as

 where $\widehat{1/\tdm}$ and $\hatnu$ are the values maximizing $\lkl$ ($\lkl$ is linear in $1/\tdm$), and $\doublehatnu$ the value that maximizes $\lkl$ for a fixed $1/\tdm$ (when performing the maximization we restricted the value of the lifetime to the physical range, $1/\tdm\geq$0).
-Lower limits in $\tdm$ at 95\% \gls{cl} ($\tdm^{\text{LL}}$) are given for
+Lower limits in $\tdm$ at 95\% CL ($\tdm^{\text{LL}}$) are given for

-We approximate the expected sensitivity to the \gls{dm} decay lifetime $\tdm^{\mathrm{svt}}$ as
+We approximate the expected sensitivity to the DM decay lifetime $\tdm^{\mathrm{svt}}$ as

-The null hypothesis is the case with no \gls{dm} signal ($1/\tdm=0$), while the test hypotheses are built considering the flux computed using \autoref{eq:PPandJfactor}, under the assumption of different \gls{dm} particles with masses from $200~\GeV$ to $200~\TeV$ for pure \gls{sm} decays.
-The dataset is divided into $N_{\text{samples}}=42$ independent subsets according to the two observational pointing schemes ($\mathcal{A}$ and $\mathcal{B}$), the wobble pointing positions, the different hardware stable periods, and two zenith ranges (15-35$^\circ$ and 35-50$^\circ$).
+The null hypothesis is the case with no DM signal ($1/\tdm=0$), while the test hypotheses are built considering the flux computed using \autoref{eq:PPandJfactor}, under the assumption of different DM particles with masses from $200~\GeV$ to $200~\TeV$ for pure SM decays.
+The dataset is divided into $N_{\text{samples}}=42$ independent subsets\footnote{ Four subsamples, out of the naively expected 44 from \autoref{tab:Lkl_bins} were excluded from the search since almost no data survived the cuts introduced in \autoref{tab:data}.
+Moreover, two extra pointings (included in \autoref{tab:data} but not described in \autoref{tab:Lkl_bins}) were taken at the beginning of the campaign at the same wobble distance but with different orientation, before optimizing pointing mode $\mathcal{A}$ and $\mathcal{B}$.
+These two subsamples (accounting each of them for $\sim$17~h) are also included in the analysis. } according to the two observational pointing schemes ($\mathcal{A}$ and $\mathcal{B}$), the wobble pointing positions, the different hardware stable periods, and two zenith ranges (15-35$^\circ$ and 35-50$^\circ$).
 Each likelihood term is linked to the rest of the terms through the common physical parameter $\tdm$.